Roof vent boot replacement costs between $150 and $500 for labor and parts

 You can definitely save several hundred dollars by replacing roof vent boots yourself.
 That said, working on your roof can be dangerous.
 If your home has a steeply sloped roof or was recently damaged by a storm, leaving this job to a local roof leak repair specialist is a better option.

 Properly installed roof vent boots are pivotal for keeping water out of your home, so make sure you do lots of research on properly installing new flashing.
+If you’re looking for a short-term solution, consider the option of installing an inexpensive rubber sleeve that slides over the pipe.
+They’re easy to install and effective at keeping water out.
+Just know that they won’t pass a home inspection if you’re putting your home on the market.

 Roof Vent Boots Replacement Cost Breakdown